JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `verificationReportsFormats`
 {#verifyPlugin-verificationReportsFormats}

-The output formats of the verification reports.
+Specifies the output formats of the verification reports.

 {style="narrow"}
 Type